hylang/hy/docs/tutorial.rst

   => (, 1 2 3)
   (1, 2, 3)

-(You may notice that at present, the common lisp method of quoting things like so:
+If you are familiar with other lisps, you may be interested that Hy supports the common lisp method of quoting:

 .. code-block:: clj

-   '(1 2 3)
+   => '(1 2 3)

-does not work.
-Instead, use square brackets as above.)
+   (1L 2L 3L)

 You also have access to all the builtin types' nice methods::